Lolita (1962 film): Plot

+Humbert picks up Dolores from camp, telling her that Charlotte is sick in a hospital.
+They stay overnight in a hotel hosting police convention attendees, and attract the attention of another guest.
+(Note: Unlike in the novel, it is visible to the audience early on that this ubiquitous character is Clare Quilty, who was first introduced in Dolores' school summer dance.)
+While Dolores sleeps upstairs, this stranger insinuates himself upon Humbert, presenting himself as a policeman and cryptically steering the conversation to Humbert and Dolores.
+The next morning, Dolores suggests to Humbert that they play a "game" she learned at camp, and it is implied that they have sex.
+Humbert later confesses to Dolores that her mother is dead.
+Grief-stricken, she stays with Humbert.
+The two commence a trip cross country, acting publicly as father and daughter.

-In the fall, Humbert reports to his position at Beardsley College, and enrolls Dolores in high school there.
-People begin to wonder about the relationship between the two.
-Humbert worries about her involvement with the school play and with male classmates.
-One night, he returns home to find a stranger who calls himself Dr. Zempf, sitting in his darkened living room.
-Zempf claims to be the psychologist from Dolores's school and wants to discuss her knowledge of "the facts of life."
-He convinces Humbert to allow Dolores to participate in the school play, for which she had been selected to play the leading role.
+In the fall, Humbert initiates his position at Beardsley College and enrolls Dolores in high school there.
+A jealous Humbert worries about her involvement with male classmates and the lead she has been offered in the school play, and people grow curious about his protectiveness.
+One night, he returns home to find a stranger in his darkened living room.
+Claiming to be Dr. Zempf, the psychologist from Dolores's school, he inquires about her knowledge of "the facts of life" and coerces Humbert into allowing her to participate in the school play.

-While attending a performance of the play, Humbert learns that Dolores has been lying about how she was spending her Saturday afternoons when she claimed to be at piano practice.
-They get into an argument and Humbert decides to leave Beardsley College and take Dolores on the road again.
-Dolores objects at first but then changes her mind and seems enthusiastic.
-Once on the road, Humbert realizes that they are being followed by a car which never drops away.
-When Dolores becomes sick, he takes her to the hospital.
-However, when he returns to pick her up, she is gone.
-The nurse says that Dolores left with a man who claimed to be her uncle.
+During a performance of the play, Humbert learns that Dolores has been lying about spending Saturday afternoons at piano practice.
+They have an argument and Humbert decides to take Dolores on the road again.
+Dolores objects at first, but seemingly changes her mind after making a surreptitious phone call.
+Once on the road, Humbert realizes that they are being followed by a car.
+Dolores falls ill and he takes her to the hospital.
+One night, a mysterious call to his motel room prompts Humbert to visit the hospital in order to discharge Dolores, but he is told that she already left with a man claiming to be her uncle.
 Humbert is devastated.